-In February 2022, the Federal Supreme Court of Iraq ruled that the Kurdistan Region's 2007 Oil and Gas Law is unconstitutional.
-The ruling also instructed the MoO to take steps to implement the court's decision and court proceedings to invalidate the production sharing contracts of certain IOC's were launched in the Karkah Commercial Court in Baghdad.
-Neither the Company nor any of its subsidiaries has by the date of this MD&A been served any court documentation regarding these actions by the MoO, and it is the belief of the Company that no judgment in these cases have been enforced.
-It is also the understanding of the Company that dialogue between the KRG and the MoO on this issue and these court cases in particular are continuing.
-It is noted that all Kurdistan PSCs are governed by English law and dispute/enforcement actions (if any) are mandated as per Kurdistan PSC terms to be conducted in London under London International Court of Arbitration rules.
-At the date of this MD&A, it is the Company's understanding that this court's further actions have been frozen, but the Company continues to monitor the situation closely.
+As previously noted, the Federal Supreme Court of Iraq ruled in 2022 that the Kurdistan Region's 2007 Oil and Gas Law is unconstitutional.
+The ruling also instructed the MoO to take steps to implement the court's decision, and court proceedings to invalidate the production sharing contracts of certain IOC's were launched in the Karkah Commercial Court in Baghdad.
+Neither the Company nor any of its subsidiaries has at the date of this MD&A been served any court documentation regarding these actions by the MoO, and it is the belief of the Company that no judgment in these cases has been enforced.
+It is also the understanding of the Company that there has been dialogue between the KRG and the MoO on this issue, and, as at the date of the MD&A, any enforcement of any rulings in this matter has been frozen.
+It is noted that all Kurdistan PSC's are governed by English law, and dispute/enforcement actions (if any) are mandated as per Kurdistan PSC terms to be conducted in London under London International Court of Arbitration rules.
+The Company continues to monitor the situation closely.

 Political uncertainty exists in Kurdistan and Iraq where ShaMaran's assets are located.
-While Kurdistan is a federally recognized semiautonomous political region in Iraq, ShaMaran's business in Kurdistan may be influenced by political developments between the KRG and the Iraq Federal Government, as well as political developments of neighbouring states within the MENA region, Turkey, and surrounding areas.
+While Kurdistan is a federally recognized semiautonomous political region in Iraq, ShaMaran's business in Kurdistan may be influenced by political developments between the KRG and the Iraq Federal Government, as well as political developments of neighbouring states within the region, like Turkey, and surrounding areas.
 Kurdistan and Iraq have a history of political and social instability.
 As a result, the Company is subject to political, economic and other uncertainties that are not within its control.
 These uncertainties include, but are not limited to, changes in government policies and legislation, adverse legislation or determinations or rulings by governmental and judicial authorities and disputes between the KRG and Iraq Federal Government and politically-motivated militia activity such as drone attacks against oil and gas facilities in Kurdistan.
-There is a risk that some levels of authority of the KRG, and corresponding systems in place, could be transferred in the future to the Iraq Federal Government or one of its ministries or authorities or new modes of administering the KRI oil and gas industry might be agreed.
-Changes to the incumbent political regime could result in delays in operations and additional costs which could materially adversely impact the operations and future prospects of the Company and could have a material adverse effect on the Company's business and financial condition.
+There is a risk that some levels of authority of the KRG, and corresponding systems in place, could be transferred in the future to the Iraq Federal Government or one of its ministries or authorities, or new modes of administering the KRI oil and gas industry might be agreed.
+Changes to the incumbent political regime could result in delays in operations and additional costs that could materially adversely impact the operations and future prospects of the Company and could have a material adverse effect on the Company's business and financial condition.

-Russia-Ukraine conflict
+Russia-Ukraine and Gaza-Israel conflicts